jonathandreyer/vivado-docker/README.md

 # vivado-docker

-Vivado System Edition and xsdk installed into a docker image for CI purposes.
+Vivado System Edition installed into a docker image for CI purposes.

 ## Image Build Instructions